trigg/Discover/README.md

 #### Close the overlay
 `discover-overlay --close` or `discover-overlay -x`

-This closes the process running the overlay, hence any `--rpc` commands sent afterwards will do nothing
+This closes the process running the overlay.
+Any control commands sent afterwards will do nothing

+#### Show version

+`discover-overlay --version` or `discover-overlay --V`

 #### Open configuration window
 `discover-overlay --configure` or `discover-overlay -c`